 “(3) the actor believes that his intervention is necessary for the protection of such other person.”

-These are conjunctive requirements, meaning that all three requirements must be met in order for defense of others to apply.
-If you can establish each of these requirements, then, similar to self-defense under Section 505, successfully arguing defense of others under Section 506 can provide a complete defense that warrants a “not guilty” verdict at trial.
+These are conjunctive requirements, meaning that all three requirements must be met in order for the defense of others to apply.
+If you can establish each of these requirements, then, similar to self-defense under Section 505, successfully arguing the defense of others under Section 506 can provide a complete defense that warrants a “not guilty” verdict at trial.

 Establishing Self-Defense or Defense of Others in a Pennsylvania Criminal Case

 Since the government has the burden of proof in criminal cases, when you claim self-defense or defense of others, it is up to the prosecution to convince the judge or jury that neither of these defenses applies.
-In other words, you do not have to prove self-defense or defense of others; rather, the prosecution must prove that you did not engage in a justifiable use of force – and it must do so beyond a reasonable doubt.
+In other words, you do not have to prove self-defense or defense of others; rather, the prosecution must prove that you did not engage in justifiable use of force – and it must do so beyond a reasonable doubt.